top of page

 Christina - Dzeleka Refugee Camp, Malawi for Girls Not Brides

-So find what you care about.
+When asked for advice I always tell them "find what you care about".
 Maybe it is abstract, or emotional or a particular subject matter.
 Maybe it is a social justice cause or an environmental movement.
-Perhaps you just like dogs, or orchids.
+Perhaps it's just dogs, or orchids.

-It doesn't really matter what it is, as long as you care about it enough to master the skills you need to tell the story you need to tell about it.
-As long as you aren't trying to make it look like everyone else's images for likes or attention.
+It doesn't really matter what it is, as long as they care about it enough to master the skills they need to tell the story.
+As long as they aren't trying to make it look like everyone else's images for likes or attention.

 I stepped away from my voice for a while.
 I was scared and didn't know what to do with it.
 I needed to pay the bills and got sidetracked by trying to do something mainstream.

-And that becomes your biggest marketing tool.
+When I just make work that feels important it becomes my biggest marketing tool.
 Because nobody else can do it.
-Nobody else is you.
+Nobody else is me.

 Comments